 This product has multiple variants.
 The options may be chosen on the product page

-The 2008/09 Real Madrid white training suit featured a classic white design with black detailing on the shoulders, sleeves, and logos, paired with matching white pants.
-It also carried the bwin.com sponsor and the club crest, maintaining a clean but modern style.
-Worn by players such as Arjen Robben, Wesley Sneijder, and Marcelo, this suit represented the closing stages of the pre-Cristiano Ronaldo era at the Bernabéu, before the arrival of the second Galácticos project.
+The 2005/06 Real Madrid light blue training suit featured a sky-blue base with white detailing on the shoulders, sleeves, and logos, paired with matching light blue pants.
+It carried the Siemens Mobile sponsor across the chest alongside the club crest, creating a fresh and modern look.
+Worn by players such as Zinedine Zidane, Ronaldo Nazário, and David Beckham in training sessions, this suit is remembered from Zidane’s final season as a player and the last years of the original Galácticos era.

 This product has multiple variants.
 The options may be chosen on the product page